Control rod: Materials

 Dysprosium titanate was undergoing evaluation for pressurized water control rods.
 Dysprosium titanate is a promising replacement for Ag-In-Cd alloys because it has a much higher melting point, does not tend to react with cladding materials, is easy to produce, does not produce radioactive waste, does not swell and does not outgas.
 It was developed in Russia and is recommended by some for VVER and RBMK reactors.
 A disadvantage is less titanium and oxide absorption, that other neutron absorbing elements do not react with the already high-melting point cladding materials and that just using the unseparated content with dysprosium inside of minerals like Keiviit Yb inside chromium, SiC or c11B15N tubes deliver superior price and absorption without swelling and outgassing.

 Hafnium diboride is another such material.
 It can be used alone or in a sintered mixture of hafnium and boron carbide powders.

 Many other compounds of rare-earth elements can be used, such as samarium with boron-like europium and samarium boride, which is already used in the colour industry.
 Less absorptive compounds of boron similar to titanium, but inexpensive, such as molybdenum as Mo2B5.
-Since they all swell with boron, in practice other compounds are better, such as carbides, etc., or compounds with two or more neutron-absorbing elements together.
-It is important that tungsten, and probably also other elements like tantalum, have much the same high capture qualities as hafnium, but with the opposite effect.
+Since they all swell with boron, in practice other compounds are better, such as carbides, or compounds with two or more neutron-absorbing elements together.
+It is important that tungsten, and probably also other elements such as tantalum, have much the same high capture qualities as hafnium, but with the opposite effect.
 This is not explainable by neutron reflection alone.
-An obvious explanation is resonance gamma rays increasing the fission and breeding ratio versus causing more capture of uranium, etc. over metastable conditions like for isotope 235mU, which has a half-life of about 26 min.
+An obvious explanation is resonance gamma rays increasing the fission and breeding ratio versus causing greater capture of uranium, and others over metastable conditions such as for isotope 235mU, which has a half-life of approximately 26 minutes.